 otherwise, both must be plain integers and no conversion is necessary.

 Integers in the Python language are of a length bounded only by the amount of memory in the machine.
-Implementations may store integers in an internal format that has faster performance when the number is smaller than the largest integer supported by the implementation language and platform, but this detail is no longer exposed to the language user in Python 3.
+Implementations may store integers in an internal format that has faster performance when the number is smaller than the largest integer supported by the implementation language and platform, but this detail is not exposed to the language user in Python 3.

 Implicit or explicit conversion floating point to integer, implicitly (or explicitly using the int function), will typically cause a loss of precision: